MMath Mathematics

 **Minimum entry requirements

-We want to increase opportunities for people from every background.
-Strathclyde selects our students based on merit, potential and the ability to benefit from the education we offer.
+Strathclyde selects our students based on merit, potential, and the ability to benefit from the education we offer.
 We look for more than just your grades.
 We consider the circumstances of your education and will make lower offers to certain applicants as a result.

-Degree preparation course for international students
+University preparation programme for international students

-We offer international students (non-EU/UK) who do not meet the academic entry requirements for an undergraduate degree at Strathclyde the option of completing an Undergraduate Foundation year programme at the University of Strathclyde International Study Centre.
+We offer international students (non-UK/Ireland) who do not meet the academic entry requirements for an undergraduate degree at Strathclyde the option of completing an Undergraduate Foundation Programme in Business and Social Sciences at the University of Strathclyde International Study Centre.

-Upon successful completion, you'll be able to progress to this degree course at the University of Strathclyde.
+Upon successful completion, you can progress to your chosen degree at the University of Strathclyde.

 International students

-We've a thriving international community with students coming here to study from over 100 countries across the world.
+We've a thriving international community with students coming here to study from over 140 countries across the world.
 Find out all you need to know about studying in Glasgow at Strathclyde and hear from students about their experiences.

 Fees may be subject to updates to maintain accuracy.
 Tuition fees will be notified in your offer letter.